 Knee arthroscopy, a minimally invasive diagnostic procedure that can also be used to make repairs, involves placing a lighted camera called an arthroscope through a small incision in the knee to view the inside in real-time.

 The right treatment for knee pain isn’t the same in every case.
-Dr. Thon and Dr. Schwappach must first make a diagnosis before they plan a treatment for you.
-They also consider your preferences, age, and other factors while making their decision.
+Dr. Schwappach must first make a diagnosis before he plan a treatment for you.
+He will also consider your preferences, age, and other factors while making his decision.
 The following procedures can greatly improve your knee pain and mobility:

 Steroids work by reducing inflammation in targeted tissues, like the muscles and tendons in your knee.
 Relief from steroid injections lasts 2-3 months, which gives your knee time to heal.